 What Is Outsourcing?

-Outsourcing is the practice of hiring a third party to complete a task or project for your business.
+Outsourcing is the practice of hiring a third party to complete a task or business process for your company.
 It might be a single person on a short-term basis or an entire company with a years-long contract.
 The crucial part is that it's an outside firm and that it completes tasks that could be completed in house.

-Some companies outsource tasks that they don't want to hire for.
+Some companies outsource tasks that they don't want to hire for or are time-consuming.
 You might outsource HR if you don't have very many employees and hiring a full-time HR person wouldn't be efficient, for example.
-Others outsource when they need help on a project.
+Others outsource when they need help on a project, such as back-office functionality.
 They might bring in people with specific skill sets or just "more hands on deck" to hit a deadline.

 It's important to note that outsourcing is different from some similar practices: